 Nisall warned that you need to double-check everything before making your contribution, though.
 There should be a choice for “previous-year contribution.”
 Be sure that box is checked before you submit.
 Otherwise, you could end up contributing to the wrong year.

 Before moving forward, make sure you’re eligible for these accounts.
 There are limits to IRA deductions, including income limits, so your contributions might not make a difference on your return.
-And although there are no income limits associated with claiming a deduction for an HSA, you do need to have a high-deductible health plan in order to open one.
+And although there are no income limits associated with claiming a deduction for an HSA, you do need to have a high-deductible health plan to open one.

 With a tax extension, you have until October to turn in your paperwork, giving you some breathing room if the paperwork really isn’t ready.

-“If there’s any doubt that you’re going to make it by the deadline, just file for an extension,” Nisall said.
+“If there’s any doubt that you’re going to make it by the deadline, just file for an extension,” Nisall recommended.
 “Filing for an extension doesn’t mean you have to wait.
 It just gives you the option.”

 He pointed out that it’s better to have an extension and take the time to complete your return the right way, rather than rush through things and wind up having to file an amended return later.
 An extension can be filed online with a single form.
 You get automatic approval by filing Form 4868.

 Failure to file your tax return on time comes with a bigger penalty than you might expect: 5% of the balance you owe.
 However, if you file for an extension, your penalty is only 0.5%.
-It’s still a penalty, but it’s much smaller (and if you end up filing on time, you avoid that penalty too).
+It’s still a penalty, but it’s much smaller (and if you end up filing on time, you avoid that penalty).